SHUIZHUDAN/learngit/README.txt

-git is a vision control system this is my second time to use git by powershell
+git is a vision control system this is my third time to use git by powershell